Nekidev/anibase-api/README.md

 | `boolean`| `true`, `false` or `null`         |

 `lists` can contain multiple `choice` values.
 For example, when filtering animes by genre, you can do `filter[genres]=romance,comedy` to return animes with both genres.

+## Language
+The API currently supports two languages, English and Spanish.
+By default, API responses are in English.
+When requests are authenticated, the default language is the user's preferred language.

+You can specify the language by using the `language` query parameter.
+- `en`: English
+- `es`: Spanish (Español)

+**WARNING: If something is missing translation, it will return `null` instead of the default English value.
+This means that although x field cannot return a null value, it will if it is not translated.
+If your app supports translation, consider that anything can return null at any time.**